Excessive Dog Barking.

 Separation Anxiety.

 Dogs are social creatures and, as such, many suffer from separation anxiety when left alone.
-However, destructive behaviour and barking may be simply due to boredom.
-Classic separation anxiety is usually associated with panting, pacing, salivating and frantic attempts to escape, in addition to vocalisation.
+However, destructive behaviour and excessive dog barking may be simply due to boredom.

 For dogs with severe separation anxiety it is recommended the owner seeks guidance from a skilled trainer, or behaviourist.
-The process can be fairly long because the time the dog is left must be increased gradually over time.

 Techniques may involve introducing a cue which provides the dog with a feeling of ‘safety’, for example.
 This might be a special toy, or chew, which the dog only has in the owner’s absence.